Back to Kemp Acoustics Home

 under standard

 conditions.
-The full expressions for and in terms of
+The full expressions for

 the thermodynamic constants of air are given in [44].